bugfender/cordova-plugin-bugfender/README.md

 # cordova-plugin-bugfender
 This plugin adds Bugfender support for Cordova applications under iOS and Android.

+## Requirements
+For iOS, you will need macOS and [CocoaPods](http://cocoapods.org/) installed on your system.

 ## Installing
 In the command line, run (replace `XXX` with your app key):